In 1990, Wrecking cranes began tearing down the section of the Berlin Wall surrounding the Brandenburg Gate, the wallʹs most famous section.

 In 1995, “Do You See” by Warren G peaked at number 49 on the New Zealand pop singles chart.

-In 1995, “My Girl Josephine” by Super Cat Featuring Jack Radics peaked at number 6 on the New Zealand pop singles chart.
+In 1995, “My Girl Josephine” by Super Cat featuring Jack Radics peaked at number 6 on the New Zealand pop singles chart.

 In 1995, “Why You Wanna Play Me Out?” by Trisha Covington peaked at number 24 on the New Zealand pop singles chart.

-In 1995, “'74-'75” by The Connells peaked at number 6 on the Austria pop singles chart.
+In 1995, “Vulnerable” by Roxette peaked at number 12 on the Sweden pop singles chart.

 In 1995, “Why Why Why” by The Kelly Family peaked at number 16 on the Austria pop singles chart.